How SAD can affect you in the summer

 These are summer SAD symptoms

 Summer seasonal affective disorder symptoms are similar to seasonal affective disorder ones, but there are some differences.
 Both have the same symptoms as clinical depression — low mood, along with loss of interest and engagement in things you usually enjoy.
 Summer seasonal affective disorder is triggered by either sunlight or heat.
-People with seasonal affective disorder typically tend to oversleep, overeat, gain weight and feel sluggish.
+People with seasonal affective disorder typically tend to oversleep, experience appetite changes, and feel sluggish.
 But those with summer seasonal affective disorder are full of energy but in an agitated way.
-They don't eat as much, sleep as well, and are at higher risk of suicide.
+They may have diminished appetites, don’t sleep as well, and are at higher risk of suicide.

 How can you tell if you have summer SAD?